razonyang/gopkgs/README.md

 - `addr`: HTTP server address.
 - `plugins`: the location of plugins.
 - `db`:
     - `driver`: database driver: sqlite3, mysql, postgres.
+You need to download corresponding plugin from [releases](https://github.com/razonyang/gopkgs/releases), and put it in the `plugins` directory.
     - `dsn`: data source name, depends on what driver you use.
     - `tableName`: the name of packages table.

-The "config.json" of current directory will be used by default, you can specify the configuration file via `-c` or `--config` flag:
+The `config.json` of the current directory will be used by default, you can specify the configuration file via `-c` or `--config` flag:

 ```shell
 $ gopkgs -c /etc/gopkgs/config.json